-The United Methodist Church brings God’s hope, healing and renewal to people whose lives have been disrupted by natural disaster.
-Through Disaster Response and Volunteers In Mission, we provide disaster response, relief and rebuilding to communities who have been impacted by natural and human-created disasters.
+The United Methodist Church brings God’s hope, healing, and renewal to people whose lives have been disrupted by natural disaster.
+Through Disaster Response and Volunteers In Mission, we provide disaster response, relief, and rebuilding to communities that have been impacted by natural and human-created disasters.
 Learn more about the five phases of a disaster and which ones you can be a part of by clicking here.
-As United Methodists, it is always crucial that we do not self-deploy.
+As United Methodists, it is always crucial that we wait for an invitation from the affected community and do not self-deploy.

 Southern Ohio Ice Storm & Flooding